 Where relief is available, currently, there is a general limit of 60 days of relief allowed for any circumstance that qualifies as ‘exceptional’.
 HMRC have confirmed this limit will continue to apply in COVID-19 related cases.

 Surely COVID-19 is ‘exceptional’?

-New COVID-19 guidance published by HMRC on 19 March confirms that where an individual remains in the UK, this will fall within the ‘exceptional circumstances’ definition where this is due to being:
+COVID-19 guidance published by HMRC on 19 March confirms that where an individual remains in the UK, this will fall within the ‘exceptional circumstances’ definition where this is due to being:

-- quarantined or advised by a health professional or public health guidance to self-isolate in the UK as a result of the virus
+- Quarantined or advised by a health professional or public health guidance to self-isolate in the UK as a result of the virus.

-- advised by official government advice not to travel from the UK as a result of the virus
+- Advised by official government advice not to travel from the UK as a result of the virus.

-- asked by your employer to return to the UK temporarily as a result of the virus.
+- Asked by your employer to return to the UK temporarily as a result of the virus.

 If you would like specific advice on UK personal tax residence status please contact us.